JohnW8111/AI-Podcast-DIgest/2024/11_November_digest.md

 The discussion highlights the complex challenges inherent in evaluating generative models, emphasizing the need for human input in a landscape where traditional evaluations are insufficient.
 They delve into the biases that influence performance evaluations and explain their statistical approach to mitigate these biases.

 As LMIS expands into diverse evaluation categories and emphasizes continued collaboration, the hosts bring attention to their goal of fostering transparency and equitable competition among emerging models.
-Overall, the podcast encapsulates the exciting developments within the AI community and the critical role that LMIS is playing in shaping the future of language model evaluation.# Podcast Summary: The Len Space Podcast with Stan Po
+Overall, the podcast encapsulates the exciting developments within the AI community and the critical role that LMIS is playing in shaping the future of language model evaluation.

+# 9.Latent Space:Agents @ Work: Dust.tt — with Stanislas Polu

 ## 1. Introduction